ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 ### 4.4.3 Integrating NMP into Campus

-1. Refer to the [Device Connection Diagram for Broadcasting](#4.4.1 Device Connection Diagram for Broadcasting) provided above to steup the NMP.
+1. Refer to the [Device Connection Diagram for Broadcasting](#4.4.1 Device Connection Diagram for Broadcasting) provided above to set up the NMP.
 Ensure the NMP is properly connected to the campus network infrastructure.
 Connect the necessary display and audio devices in the classroom, such as Interactive Flat Panels and speakers, to the NMP.

 2. The Media Server should be directly connected to the school's core router to support campus-wide broadcasting.

-   Below is the recommended **minimum** specifications for Media Server:
+   Below is the recommended **minimum** specifications for the Media Server:

    | Feature                 | Specification                                   |
    | ----------------------- | ----------------------------------------------- |